Catalonia pushes for independence from Spain: What to know

 Catalonia’s parliament voted for independence after an Oct.
 1 referendum with about 90 percent of the 2.3 million people who voted choosing independence, according to Catalan officials.
 However, fewer than half of the eligible voters participated in the highly contested referendum.

-About 900 people were treated for injuries after voting turned violent when Catalan civilians and Spanish police clashed earlier this month.
+About 900 people were treated for injuries after voting turned violent when Catalan civilians and Spanish police clashed.

 Andrew Dowling, an expert in Catalan history at Cardiff University in Wales, said that an independence declaration by the Catalan parliament is symbolic without border and institutional control and no international support.